louisquinn/louis_misr/README.md

 The `--db_path` can point to your `probav_data` folder, or to a specific scene in the train/test directories.

 The program will do the following:
-* Read the PROBA-V dataset.
+* Read the given PROBA-V dataset.
 * Pre-process the input LR images.
 * Run inference and display the results.
 * If there is no target HR image in the particular scene, the Target image will be blank.